wouterel/perconet/docs/source/field_specific.rst

 a certain subset of the nodes to be one *side* of the system, and another subset to be the other side, and then ask **perconet** if the two sides are connected.
 With this approach, even the output of an experimental image analysis process could be used as input.
+We may features to perconet in the future to automate this.

 Mathematicians